R. Ed Blackburn Jr.

 R. Ed Blackburn Jr. (December 5, 1912 – December 9, 1997) was an American politician.
 He served as a Democratic member for the 60th and 64th district of the Florida House of Representatives.

 Life and career

 Blackburn was born in Tampa, Florida.

 In 1968, Blackburn was elected to represent the 60th district of the Florida House of Representatives, succeeding Robert Trask Mann.
 He served until 1972, when he was succeeded by Roger H. Wilson.
 In the same year, he was elected to represent the 64th district, succeeding Julian Lane.
-He served until 1978, when he was succeeded by Malcolm E. Beard.
+He served until 1978, when he was succeeded by Malcolm Beard.

 Blackburn died in December 1997 in Tallahassee, Florida, at the age of 85.